Skip to content

 Alcohols

 Alcohols are the organic compounds containing the hydroxyl (-OH) group attached to the saturated carbon.
-The -OH group acts as a functional group of alcohols that determines the characteristic properties of … Read more
+The -OH group acts as a functional group of alcohols that determines the characteristic properties of alcohols.
+They have the general formula R-OH. where R= alkyl or … Read more

 Older posts